Snehal-Reddy/p-not-doom-blog/posts/snake-battle-royale.md

 But for now, I'm satisfied with the journey from 51.71 μs to 4.56 μs.
 It taught me more about performance optimization than any textbook ever could.

----

-*This is the kind of rabbit hole I love diving into during those late-night coding sessions.
-When you're not constrained by business requirements or time pressure, you can explore the full depth of what's possible with modern systems programming.
-The intersection of performance, systems programming, and pure curiosity is where the magic happens.*